-- Carrying out or attempting to carry out insider trading, in particular by acquiring or selling, or by attempting to acquire or sell, on his/her own behalf or on behalf of a third party, either directly or indirectly, the financial instruments to which this information relates or the financial instruments to which these instruments are linked; - Disclosing or attempting to disclose such information to another person outside the normal course of his/her work, profession or duties; - Recommending or attempting to recommend or inducing or attempting to induce another person to acquire or dispose of, or have another person acquire or dispose of, such financial instruments.
+- Carrying out or attempting to carry out insider trading, in particular by acquiring or selling, or by attempting to acquire or sell, on his/her own behalf or on behalf of a third party, either directly or indirectly, the financial instruments to which this information relates or the financial instruments to which these instruments are linked - by cancelling or modifying orders previously placed on Interparfums shares; - Disclosing or attempting to disclose such information to another person outside the normal course of his/her work, profession or duties; - Recommending or attempting to recommend or inducing or attempting to induce another person to acquire or dispose of, or have another person acquire or dispose of, such financial instruments. - To make use of or communicate a recommendation or incitement made by an insider if the person knows or should know that it is based on inside information.

-4.10 Reporting of securities transactions and the crossing of thresholds
+4.10.
+Reporting of securities transactions and the crossing of thresholds